MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

 data in the underlying table.
 That, however, comes with the downside that this needs to run outside of transactions.

-Since each migration runs within a transaction, we need to set atomic to False.
-Then we can use AddIndexConcurrently to turn our class-based index into one that's added concurrently.
+Since each migration runs within a transaction, we need to set ``atomic=False``.
+Then we can use ``AddIndexConcurrently`` to turn our class-based index into one that's added concurrently.

 .. code-block:: python